You can call the Linksys MR9600 a dual-band version of the Linksys MX5 Velop AX mesh router, and Belkin won’t mind that one bit.

 The app is not so well-designed, either.
 For example, on my Android phone, the back arrow button at the bottom, which generally takes you back the previous section, also causes the app to exist with no warning.
 And then you’d have to relaunch it.
 Did I mention it can take a long time to launch?

-Also, on some phones, the app’s interface doesn’t scale correctly, and the phone’s bezel covers part of the app.
+Also, the app’s interface doesn’t scale correctly on some phones, and the phone’s bezel covers part of the app.

 As a result, when you want to tap on an element at the top of the app, you might accidentally call up some function of the phone instead.
 And that causes the app to close to the background.
 Now you have to, well, relaunch it.
 The whole thing can be quite annoying.